-Conversation-driven collaboration isn’t new, but ChatOps is its digital-age manifestation: a combination of the oldest form of collaboration with the newest technology.
+Conversation-driven collaboration isn’t new, and ChatOps is its digital-age manifestation: a combination of the oldest form of collaboration with the newest technology.
 And this surprisingly simple combination will change the way you work.

-Conversation is the force that lets people work together and learn together and create new things.
+Conversation is the force that lets people work and learn together to create new things.
 It’s foundational to all human progress.
-This progress is accelerating.
-While it’s too subtle for us to appreciate in one lifetime, the world is collaborating at an exponential pace and every year it accelerates.
+While it’s too subtle for us to appreciate in one lifetime, the world is collaborating at an exponential pace, and every year it accelerates.

 Software teams lead the way

 Mark Andreessen famously said that “Software is eating the world,” so it’s no surprise that software teams have led the way in finding new ways to work.
 Even things that aren’t software are being transformed by software: taxis (Uber), communication (Twitter), fitness (Fitbit), movies (Netflix)… the list goes on.

 These, the most innovative teams of the last 15 years, have devised a new way of collaborating.
 Driven by the demands of running global services built for billions of users, software and IT teams evolved from email to chat.
 They also replaced repetitive tasks with automation, and replaced annual change control meetings with devops’ continuous collaboration.

 And they pulled it all together into a central tool like HipChat.
 That’s ChatOps in a nutshell.